 where $\mathbb{L}$ is a rank one local system on $V$.
 In addition, $(R^qf_*\ZZ)_v=0$ if $q<2n$, and $(R^qf_*\ZZ)_v=\underline{\ZZ/2\ZZ}$ for even $q>2n$. \end{lemma} \begin{proof} The sheaf $(R^qf_*\ZZ)_v$ is constructible with respect to the degeneracy loci of the quadric fibration $f$.
-The local system on each stratum is fully determined by the corank of the quadrics parametrized the stratum.
+The local system on each stratum is fully determined by the corank of the quadrics parameterized by the stratum.

-Suppose a quadric $Q\subset \PP^{2n}$ has corank $s$.
-The stalk of the constructible sheaf $(R^qf_*\ZZ)_v$ at the point $[Q]$ is the primitive quotient $H^q(Q, \ZZ)_v$:
+Suppose a quadric $F\subset \PP^{2n}$ has corank $s$.
+The stalk of the constructible sheaf $(R^qf_*\ZZ)_v$ at the point $[F]$ is the primitive quotient $\mathrm{H}^q(F, \ZZ)_v$:

 For the quadric fibration $f$ the possible coranks of fibers are $0$ and $1$.
 By the characterization of stalks we immediately conclude $(R^qf_*\ZZ)_v=0$ if $q<2n$, and $(R^qf_*\ZZ)_v=\underline{\ZZ/2\ZZ}$ for even $q>2n$.